snl-dakota/dakota-packages/demo_tpl/README.md

 At this point, Dakota's _CMakeLists.txt_ files will need to be modified to include the _Demo_ tpl library.
-The following modified can be used to bring in the _Demo_ TPL conditioned on having `-D HAVE_DEMO_TPL:BOOL=ON` defined when invoking cmake to configure
+The following modifications can be used to bring in the _Demo_ TPL conditioned on having `-D HAVE_DEMO_TPL:BOOL=ON` defined when invoking cmake to configure
 Dakota:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cmake}